caleberi/cut-tool/README.md

 The executable will be available in the `target/release` directory.

-## Dependencies

-This tool uses the following external crates:
-- `unicode-segmentation`: For handling Unicode graphemes

-Make sure to include these dependencies in your `Cargo.toml` file.

 ## Notes

 - The tool aims to be compatible with the Unix `cut` command, but there might be some differences in behavior.